japgolly/scalajs-react/README.md

 - Revise & integrate the `extra` module.
 - Revise & integrate the Scalaz module.
 - Revise & integrate the Monocle module.
+- Revise & integrate the `test` module.

 # Pending

-- Revise & integrate the `test` module.
+- #293 StateSnapshot + lens helper
+- Rename ScalaComponent.Mounted{,CB} & Lifecycle.mounted{,cb} to be {Pure,Impure} like StateAccess aliases and methods.
+- reuse identity
+- effect invariance
+- vdom lazy vals

 - Update the `gh-pages` module.
+- #324 over-zealous inlining
 - Update doc.

 # Maybe

+- #303 Infer component name

 - Static and dynamic props (for Scala components).
   Probably not as a normal Scala function is all that's really needed.
   There's no big need to avoid creating a new component per staic data.

-- Maybe a new means of declaring Scala mixins.

-- Component DOM/`getDOMNode` types.
-Currently none.
-  - Having `N <: TopNode` all over the place was annoying.
-  - Could add manually like before.
-  - Would be nice to auto-detected based on `.render` result.
-Introduces circular dependency wrt `BackendScope` tho.
+  See also #180

 - Anything ES6-related should be easy to add now.
 Please contribute if interested.
   - Facades over ES6-based JS classes.
 (I tried briefly but didn't get the JS working.)
   - Scala-based ES6-based classes.
 Because it's important to some people.
 (Apparently its faster but I'm yet to see any benchmarks or other evidence supporting this.)
   - Once the above works, it would be good to be able to choose a backend type for `ReactComponentB`.

-- Add a `Cats` module too?
-Contribution welcome.

-- Rename ScalaComponent.Mounted{,CB} & Lifecycle.mounted{,cb} to be {Pure,Impure} like StateAccess aliases and methods.

 # Release note / migration reminders